oraqlle/slide-decks/scripts.md

 ---v

+The symbols you use from other modules form an Application Programming Interface (API) between your source code and the other module.

 > When building a library you will often expose certain *symbols* which can be used in the source code of a
 > dependant program or library.
 The signature of these symbols; along with the semantics imposed by the
 > language these two programs are written in, creating the interface in which these two source code program